 The Burns Halperin Report

 We know our research has already helped create change; we believe it can have a much greater impact with the right expertise and support.
 Museums themselves do not have the capacity, expertise, or incentive to crunch these numbers consistently and consider what they mean.
-We are working to turn our project into an annual report and white paper, a searchable database, and an ongoing series of journalistic articles that can explore where museums are falling short in building programs that reflect their communities, where they are making progress, and what models exist for them to do better.
+We are working to turn our project into an ongoing report and white paper, a searchable database, and a series of journalistic articles and convenings that can explore where museums are falling short in building programs that reflect their communities, where they are making progress, and what models exist for them to do better.